-Manhattan Town Water should be able to evaluate the effectiveness of each plan element from the perspective of the whole system.
-In that regard, as a plan element is activated (e.g., mailing literature or declaring a drought stage), production figures will be compared to the same period of historical data to estimate the plan element's effectiveness.
+As a plan element is activated (e.g. mailing literature or declaring a drought stage), production figures will be compared to same-month historical data to estimate the plan element's effectiveness.
 This information will be utilized as a basis for any future water conservation plan revision and plan elements.

-If there is a decrease in production because of a particular measure/incentive, that measure/incentive can be expanded or improved upon, if possible.
+Usage amounts measured will include summer use, average use per connection, and per capita use.
+If there is a decrease in usage because of a particular measure/incentive, that measure/incentive can be expanded or improved upon, if possible.
 If it is discovered that a particular measure/incentive is ineffective, it will be discontinued, and a new one can then be implemented to take its place.

-In addition to changes resulting from audits, updates, and modifications to conservation measures/incentives there will be changes made to meet changing conditions (e.g., population growth and demand, changing use, new technologies, etc.).
+In addition to changes resulting from audits, updates, and modifications to conservation measures/incentives there will be changes made to meet changing conditions (e.g. customer growth and demand, changing use, new technologies, etc.).